-^{} The term Restated was added to the 2017 comparative information due to the reclassification of impairment of accounts receivable expense, previously reported on a separate expense line, into operating expense, both within the same group of expenses.
+\ The term Restated was added to the 2017 comparative information due to the reclassification of impairment of account receivable expense, previously reported on a separate expense line, into operating expense, both within the same group of expenses.
+The reclassification was made to conform to the basis of presentation for the current year and resulted in no change to total expenses, income (loss) from operating activities, total comprehensive loss and loss per share reported for the three and six months ended June 30, 2017.
 See Protocol on Carry of SOA Certain Costs.